Censolo/AES-block-cipher/README.md

 # AES Block Cipher – Educational Notebook

-This repository contains a **didactic Jupyter notebook** on the **AES-128 block cipher**, focused on understanding how the algorithm works internally and how its security properties emerge.
+This repository contains a **didactic Jupyter notebook** for the development of the **AES-128 block cipher**, focused on understanding how the algorithm works internally and how its security properties emerge.

 ## What you’ll find
 - AES internal structure (SubBytes, ShiftRows, MixColumns, AddRoundKey)